The 20 Most Expensive Phantasmal Flames Pokemon Cards

 #1 Mega Charizard X ex – Special Illustration Rare is the most expensive card in Phantasmal Flames

-Although not technically the rarest chase card in Phantasmal Flames, early confirmed sales data suggest that Mega Charizard X ex’s epic SIR print is the single most valuable card in the set.
+Although not technically the rarest chase card in Phantasmal Flames, Mega Charizard X ex is easily the most valuable.

 You might be wondering: what exactly is so special about Mega Charizard X ex?